gridsome/gridsome.org/docs/introduction.md

 ## The alternatives
 -	**[VuePress.](//https://vuepress.vuejs.org/)** Another static site generator for Vue.js.
 It uses local markdown files for content and is perfect for documentation sites.
 It is possible to build anything in VuePress and Markdown (Like a blog f.ex), but it does not have the GraphQL layer that Gridsome has.

 -	**[Nuxt.](https://nuxtjs.org/)**  A Universal Vue.js Framework that makes building Server side rendered (SSR) apps and websites easy.
 It also has a static site generator feature, but the main focus is SSR.
-It does not use a GraphQL as Gridsome does.
+It does have a GraphQL layer like Gridsome.

 -	**[Gatsby.js](https://www.gatsbyjs.org/)**  Gridsome is highly inspired by Gatsby.js (React.js based).
 Gridsome is the Vue.js alternative to this framework.